krivard/codalab-worksheets-wiki/Setup-Local-Worksheets.md

 ## Workers

+Workers actually execute the commands to create run bundles.
 First, we need to setup a job scheduling system (that manages the deployment of runs on machines).
 The default one is `q` from Percy Liang's `fig` package, which can be found in `codalab-cli/scripts/q`.
 Start the job scheduling system with one master and one worker:

     q -mode master   # Run in a different terminal